 Despite being a low-cost carrier, Jetstar is a major domestic airline in Australia with a range of capital city, leisure and regional flights.
-Often in smaller towns, Jetstar is the dominant airlines offering connections that aren’t as viable for Qantas or Virgin Australia.
+Often in smaller towns, Jetstar is the dominant airline offering connections that aren’t as viable for Qantas or Virgin Australia.

 Jetstar also has various offshoots around Asia, including Singapore and Japan, which extends its network reach quite far beyond Australia.